python/devguide/committing.rst

 * If a change is a fix (or other adjustment) to an earlier unreleased change and the original NEWS entry remains valid, then no additional entry is needed.

+Needing a What's New entry almost always means that a change is *not* suitable for inclusion in a maintenance release.
+A small number of exceptions have been made for Python 2.7 due to the long support period - when implemented, these changes *must* be noted in the "New Additions in Python 2.7 Maintenance Releases" section of the Python 2.7 What's New document.

 New NEWS entries are customarily added at or near the top of their respective sections, so that entries within a section appear in approximate